TZstatsADS/ads-spring-2022-prj4-group-10-1/doc/README.md

 ### Doc folder

 The doc directory contains the report or presentation files.

-It can have subfolders.
+"Slides PDF Project 4 Group 10.pdf" is the final report.